vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

 Either way, if a bug exists it shall be referenced in the removal comment, which helps a lot for users {ref}`tracking it down in the publishing history <checking-removal-reasons-in-pulication-history>` which will point them to the related discussion and action.

+## How to remove a package completely

+To remove a package entirely from the Archive, use the `remove-package` client-side tool.

 ### Remove a source package